-The mean carbon stock in aboveground biomass per hectare is estimated based on field measurements in sample plots.
 A sampling plan must be developed that describes the inventory process including sample size, determination of plot numbers, plot layout and locations, and data collected.
 Plot data used for biomass calculations may not be older than 10 years.
 Plots may be permanent or temporary and they may have a defined boundary or use variable radius sampling methods.

-The Canadian National Biomass equations^{14,15}, or their implementation in the Carbon Budget Model of the Canadian Forest Sector (CBM-CFS3)^{16,17}, are the preferred equations.
+The Canadian National Biomass equations ^{17,18}, are the preferred equations for estimating per tree biomass components.
 Locally calibrated equations may be used when available and have undergone proper independent peer review.
 The Project Proponent must use the same set of equations, diameter at breast height (DBH) thresholds, and selected biomass components for ex ante and ex post baseline and project estimates.

-To ensure accuracy and conservative estimation of the mean aboveground live biomass per unit area within the Project Area, Projects must account for missing cull in both the ex ante and ex post baseline and project scenarios.
+To ensure accuracy and conservative estimation of the mean aboveground live biomass per unit area within the project area, projects must account for missing cull in both the ex ante and ex post baseline and project scenarios.
 Determine missing cull deductions using cull attribute data collected during field measurement of sample plots.